Adjam93/threejs-model-viewer/README.md

 <b>Features:</b>
 - View sample models from dropdown list
-- Load .obj file into the 3D scene
+- Load/Drop file into the 3D scene
 - View model information (name of model, number of vertices and faces)
 - Add ambient light and alter the colour
 - Alter the colour of the directional Ligt